4v4t4r/web-vuln/README.md

 # Web-Vuln

 ***
 Web-Vuln is an intentionally vulnerable virtualbox image DVWA, Mutillidae 2, and WebGoat pre-installed on a LEMP stack.
 The virtual machine is provisioned using ````Vagrant````, hence pre-requisites to Web-Vuln are [Virtualbox](https://www.virtualbox.org/wiki/Downloads) and [Vagrant](https://www.vagrantup.com/downloads.html).
-In addition, installing the `vagrant-reload` and `vagrant-vbguest` must be installed through vagrant.
+In addition, `vagrant-reload` and `vagrant-vbguest` plugins should be installed through vagrant.

 ### Pre-requisites
 * Virtualbox: https://www.vagrantup.com/downloads.html